Need some background on Localist’s classification tools? Start with our introductory guide: Intro to Classification

 Because these directories can be filtered by the categories of your choice, they have the power to streamline visitors’ browsing experience without also cluttering up your homepage.

-Generally, our customers use opt to use Department landing pages in order to distinguish between organization-sponsored organizations (like academic programs, and administrative groups) and community- or student-sponsored clubs that might make more sense under the umbrella of “Groups.”
-Ultimately, the only difference between Group and Department landing page tool is their separate directories.
+Generally, our customers use opt to use Department Pages in order to distinguish between organization-sponsored organizations (like academic programs, and administrative groups) and community- or student-sponsored clubs that might make more sense under the umbrella of “Groups.”
+Ultimately, the only difference between Group and Department Pages is their separate directories.
 As a result, you could easily just use the Groups tool to handle both.

-If you would like to enable a separate directory for Department Landing pages on your platform, be sure to contact email@example.com.
+If you would like to enable a separate directory for Department Pages on your platform, be sure to contact email@example.com.

 Don’t feel like the titles Group and Departments describe your events?
 If so, there’s still no reason to shy these powerful tools.
 Instead, contact firstname.lastname@example.org to change the names of these either (or both) of these directories.
 For example, Boston College (which uses Groups for academic departments, campus centers, student groups, event series, and more), changed the name of their Groups directory to “Campus Calendars”.